iberatkaya/iberatkaya/README.md

 ## Welcome to my GitHub page 👋

-My name is Ibrahim Berat Kaya.
-I study computer engineering at Istanbul Technical University and I am in my senior year.
+Hello, my name is Ibrahim Berat Kaya.
 Checkout [my portfolio](https://iberatkaya.github.io/#/) to learn more about me and my projects.

 ### Links